Delhi records 517 fresh Covid cases, positivity rate 4.21 per cent | Health

 - India

-Delhi on Sunday recorded 517 fresh COVID-19 cases with a positivity rate of 4.21 per cent while no death was reported, according to city health department data.
+Delhi on Sunday recorded 517 fresh COVID-19 cases, 56 more than the previous day, with a positivity rate of 4.21 per cent while no death was reported, according to city health department data.

 With these new cases, the city's infection tally has risen to 18,68,550 while the death toll stood at 26,160.